The Inner Game of Work: Who Are You Working For?

 I’d probably become a better soccer player just from the day-in, day-out grind of it there… [But] I wouldn’t be a better person.
 I wouldn’t be a happy person.
 I’d be pretty miserable.
 [2]

-Choosing to work for ourselves doesn't simply mean putting our personal happiness before all other factors--it's far more complicated than that.
-There's a paradox here that we each have to confront and resolve in our own way: We must listen to our inner voice and work freely for ourselves without simply giving in to indulgent whims.
+Choosing to work for ourselves doesn’t simply mean putting our personal happiness before all other factors–it’s far more complicated than that.
+There’s a paradox here that we each have to confront and resolve in our own way: We must listen to our inner voice and work freely for ourselves without simply giving in to indulgent whims.
 And we must be of service and create value for others without simply responding to external demands and obligations.

 Footnotes